About VBM Sprint

 Is VBM Sprint for you?

-Define a real problem with VBM Sprint, before you will start to solve it.
+Define the real problem with a VBM Sprint before you’ll try to solve it.

 VBM Sprint essentials.

-What is currently limiting the company's value most – and what should be the next step to unlock that value.
+What is the main constraint on the company’s value today — and what is the next step required to unlock it?

 VBM Sprint outputs.